-The fluorescence lifetime reports on the structural density of PolyQ aggresomes formed in cells.
-To demonstrate the lifetime sensor concept for measurement of amyloid cluster formation in cell models, we performed correlated FLIM - SIM imaging of PolyQ aggresomes formed under physiological conditions inside cells.
-SNAP-HDQ72-expressing HEK 293T cells were labelled with SNAP-Cell 505-Star and fixed on gridded slides^{9, 10} (see Supporting Information); they were then imaged using both TCSPC-FLIM and SROS-SIM as described previously.
-Note that we fixed the cells only for the purpose of enabling correlative FLIM - SIM measurements, in principle the lifetime sensor can equally be applied in living cells.
-Figures 4d-4f show the intensity-merged FLIM images of the polyQ aggresomes, and Figures 4a-4c corresponding SROS-SIM images of the same aggresomes (animated volume renderings of the data are available in the Supporting Information).
-Comparing both data sets, it is seen that aggresomes with a lower lifetime display a denser structure via SIM and vice versa.
+The Fluorescence Lifetime Reports on the Structural Density of PolyQ Aggresomes Formed in Cells.
+To demonstrate the lifetime sensor concept for measurement of amyloid cluster formation in cell models, we performed correlated FLIM/SIM imaging of PolyQ aggresomes formed under physiological conditions inside cells.
+SNAP-HDQ72-expressing HEK 293T cells were labeled with SNAP-Cell 505-Star and fixed on gridded slides^{9,10} (see Supporting Information); they were then imaged using both TCSPC-FLIM and SROS-SIM as described previously.
+Note that we fixed the cells only for the purpose of enabling correlative FLIM/SIM measurements; in principle, the lifetime sensor can equally be applied in living cells.
+Figure 4d-f shows the intensity-merged FLIM images of the polyQ aggresomes, and Figure 4a-c shows the corresponding SROS-SIM images of the